 The CEE undergraduate programs at the University of Michigan are traditional four-year programs of study resulting in Bachelor of Science in Engineering degrees in either Civil Engineering (BSE CE) or Environmental Engineering (BSE EnvE).
-Both the degree of Bachelor of Science in Engineering (BSE) in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Civil Engineering Program Criteria.
-The degree of Bachelor of Science in Engineering (BSE) in Environmental Engineering are accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Environmental Engineering Program Criteria.
+The degree of Bachelor of Science in Engineering (BSE) in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Civil Engineering Program Criteria.
+The degree of Bachelor of Science in Engineering (BSE) in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET under the General Criteria and the Environmental Engineering Program Criteria.
 BSE students in CEE will emerge with a strong technical foundation as well as an understanding of how societal injustice has manifested in engineering, and our responsibilities as engineers to promote Diversity, Equity and Inclusion (DEI) in our communities.

 There is also an option to earn a Minor in Civil Engineering or a Minor in Environmental Engineering.
 Students in both degree programs receive a broad-based education and the rigorous preparation to succeed in a variety of careers and graduate fields within engineering and beyond.

 - Construction Engineering and Management